UKCloud/documentation/articles/connectivity/conn-faq-hscn.md

 Billing for HSCN connectivity is monthly in arrears.
 Charges are included in your monthly invoice, along with charges for your UKCloud services.

-We charge for each UKCloud environment (aka Service) connected to HSCN - eg each VMware Organisation or each OpenStack Project.
-Within each of these Services a customer may have multiple vDCs or routers that can connect to the HSCN.
-Example: If you have a VMware Organisation in UKCloud Region 5 and a VMware Organisation and an OpenStack Project in Region 6 and want HSCN connected to all three then this means there are three Services, which would mean 3x HSCN connections that would be billed.
+We charge for each UKCloud environment/service connected to HSCN , for example, each VMware compute service (vOrg) or each OpenStack project.
+Within each of these services, a customer may have multiple VDCs or routers that can connect to the HSCN.
+For example, a customer with a VMware compute service in UKCloud Region 5 and a VMware compute service and an OpenStack project in Region 6 wanting HSCN connected to all three of these services will be billed for three HSCN connections.

-If you have many environments that you want to connect to HSCN then you can use our Unlimited option which is a flat monthly fee, regardless of how many Services are connected to HSCN.
+If you have many environments that you want to connect to HSCN, then you can use our Unlimited option, which is a flat monthly fee, regardless of how many services are connected to HSCN.
 You may find this is more cost-effective based on your cloud architecture.

 UKCloud's HSCN pricing is available via the [UKCloud Pricing Guide](https://ukcloud.com/pricing-guide).